scp-079/screen/pages/etc/classes.md

 ## Keter

 The source code may be maliciously used by others for some improper purpose.
-These projects are not responsible for the malicious use of the source code for other activities by any outsider of the Project, nor does it accept functional requests from any users.
+These projects are not responsible for the malicious use of the source code for other activities by any outsiders of the Project, nor does it accept functional requests from any users.

 Keter projects：